Create an Airwallex account today

 • Date the business was established

-• Government-issued photo ID, SSN, date of birth, and address of the business owner or authorized signer
+• Government-issued photo ID, Social Security number (SSN), date of birth, and address of the business owner or authorized signer

 For sole proprietors or freelancers: